MechanicalRock/mechanicalrock.github.io/_posts/2021-03-23-cognito-demystified.markdown

 ---
-layout: post
+layout: postv2
 title: Cognito Demystified
 date: 2021-03-23
 tags: rbac serverless security aws cognito
 author: Nate Jombwe
 image: img/blog/cognito-demystified/confused.jpg
 description:  At first, understanding how AWS Cognito operates can feel like solving a mystery.
 If you have been looking for a simple and concise explanation, here it is.
 ---

 Day-to-day, I'm obsessed with helping my clients solve their business problems using the latest and greatest the internet has to offer.
 This means I spend a lot of time translating vendor techno-babble into usable information.
 One thing that comes up time and time again is how to securely provide Sign-up/in and user profile services for an app built in AWS, in a user-friendly fashion.
 If you're lucky, by now, you have probably heard of [AWS Cognito](https://aws.amazon.com/cognito/), with possibly a little bit of knowledge of how it works and what it can do for you.
 If you're luckier, you may even know more!

 Cognito, in my opinion, is one of the most valuable services that is currently on offer from AWS.
 Without a lot of detailed configuration, Cognito enables Role Based Access Control (RBAC) and secure user access for your apps in AWS.
 At first, understanding how AWS Cognito operates can feel like solving a mystery (WTF is the difference between a User Pool and an Identity Pool!?).
 If you have been looking for a simple and *somewhat* concise explanation, here it is.
 I would love to show you.
 <br /><br />
 ## Modern Problem, Modern Solution. 🚀